 As a parent, it is your job to keep your child safe and healthy.
 This includes protecting them from drug abuse.
 If you think that your child might be using drugs, it is essential to know what to look for and how to respond.
-This blog post will discuss the signs your kid is using drugs and what you can do to help them stop by enrolling at Renaissance Recovery.
+This blog post will discuss the signs your kid is using drugs and what you can do to help them stop.

 Drug and alcohol use can start at an early age.
 The signs may be different for every child, but there are some common ones that you can look for.